Good Old Schooldays: Plot

-The film starts with many species of animals traveling to school, to the tune of the spelling song Mississippi.
-The teacher then rings a bell to signal the start of lessons.
-In response, she is flung about by the excited students entering the school.
-The children sing "My Country, 'Tis of Thee", which was a de facto anthem for America at that time.
-After the singing, an animal gives the teacher an apple, before taking it back and eating it when the teacher isn't looking.
-Rita then plays a piano, and Milton sings a song.
-However, he forgets the words and begins to sing phrases of nonsense.
-After the performance, the teacher asks a mouse (named Willie Jones) in the class if he has written his composition yet.
+After the performance, the teacher asks a bear (this is Willie Jones) in the class if he has written his composition yet.
 Jones says no, but he can whistle "the theme song".
 He then brings out a flute and starts to play.
 The other animals join in, using both themselves and various items as instruments.
-These include a goat using his dunce cap as a trumpet, the elephant using his trunk as a trombone, and several ducks using their beaks as a xylophone.
+These include the donkey using his dunce cap as a trumpet, the elephant using his trunk as a trombone, and several ducks using their beaks as a xylophone.
+The teacher hits the ruler on the table but, due to her movements, she starts to like the music and this movement ends up like a dance.
 Due to the music, the schoolhouse comically dances.
 As a result of the dancing, the building collapses and all the animals run out of it.

+The moral of the story

 The film ends with an unrelated short cartoon featuring a man and a woman.
-The man states that "A Powdered Nose is No Guarantee of a Clean Neck."
+The man states that "A Powdered Nose is No Guarantee of a Clean Neck".
 This angers the lady, who trips him with her foot and hits him in the head with her purse.

+This moral also appears in Lumber Jacks (1924), more known from the sound reissue titled Wood Choppers (1929), from the same series, at Fables Pictures, Inc. The only difference is that in this cartoon, the moral is animated, whereas the 1924 and 1929 ones are not.

 Reception

 Good Old Schooldays received mixed reviews in the cinema review magazines at that time.
 The cartoon was featured as Okay by the Motion Picture News.
-The magazine said that whilst "This release has sufficient merriment to tickle the sides of the crabbish", the magazine criticised the lack of amusing gags and the magazine's closing note for the cartoon was that it was "Okay for a heavy feature".
-The cartoon was viewed more favorable by The Film Daily, who said the film was a "highly amusing filler".
+The magazine said that whilst "this release has sufficient merriment to tickle the sides of the crabbish", the magazine criticised the lack of amusing gags and the magazine's closing note for the cartoon was that it was "okay for a heavy feature".
+The cartoon was viewed more favorable by The Film Daily, which said the film was a "highly amusing filler".